-The booking engine is not as advanced as available with some programs, like Qantas and United, but it is a massive improvement on what was previously on offer – these bookings used to have to be made by phone via the Air New Zealand contact centre, and always incurred an NZD $100 booking fee.
+The booking engine is not as advanced as available with some programmes, like Qantas and United, but it is a massive improvement on what was previously on offer – these bookings used to have to be made by phone via the Air New Zealand contact centre, and always incurred an NZD $100 booking fee.
 This fee is now waived when booking online.

 Hopefully in time, a reward calendar function will be added, but in the interim, searches made on different dates are fast and responsive, which partially compensates for the lack of advanced search functionality.

-Note that reward flight on Star Alliance partners are not bookable online within 3 days of departure.
+Note that reward flight on partners are not bookable online within 3 days of departure.
 To book rewards within this timeframe, you will need to phone the Air New Zealand contact centre at 0800 737 000.

 What about the other airlines?